-Hong Kong has not only retained the top spot as the overall most expensive in Asia-Pacific, it has become the most expensive city in the world, mainly due to the extremely high housing costs, as well as high cost of schooling and limited space available making rentals high.
+Hong Kong has retained the top spot as the overall most expensive in Asia-Pacific and is the second most expensive city in the world (after Luanda), mainly due to the extremely high housing costs, as well as high cost of schooling and limited space available making rentals high.
 However, when you exclude costs related to housing, education, medical and transport, Hong Kong falls out of the top ten city rankings for this region.
 This indicates that Hong-Kong is not the most expensive place for other basket groups.

 Singapore remains the second most expensive city in the Asia-Pacific region for expatriates (4th most expensive in the world) and tops the region rankings when costs related to housing, education, medical and transport are excluded.

 Tokyo is the third most expensive city in Asia-Pacific.
-This is mainly due to the strength of the Japanese Yen, which has held steady against the USD, while most other currencies have weakened.
-In addition factors such as consumption tax increases have resulted in US Dollar prices increasing in global terms.
+This is mainly due to the strength of the Japanese Yen, which has held steady against the USD, while most other currencies have weakened, as well as additional factors such as consumption ta

 Overall African countries are some of the poorest and least developed in the world, with relatively low local cost of living expenses; however the cost of importing and transporting the international standard of goods that expatriates expect to purchase in the cities in this region makes it extremely expensive to maintain the lifestyle that they are used to.